Working in Private Practice as a therapist relies on a good stream of client referrals but where will your referrals come from?

-Previously we talked about investing time in creating a business plan, this foundation of work will provide a solid base for you referral stream, you will know who the type of clients you would like to attract and where you hope they will come from this will help you direct your energy in terms of marketing your business.
+The first step should be to invest time in creating a comprehensive business plan, this foundation of work will provide a solid base for you referral stream, you will know who the type of clients you would like to attract and where you hope they will come from this will help you direct your energy in terms of marketing your business.

-Good starting questions to ask yourself are How will potential clients be able to find me?
+Good starting questions to ask yourself are – how will potential clients be able to find me?
 How will my business be visible?
-If I was looking for a therapist what are the steps I will take?
+If I was looking for a cbt therapist what are the steps I would take?

 Overview of referral sources

 Your website – Having your own website really establishes you as a business in your own right, when you are just setting out you don’t need a website with all the bells and whistles you can get away with a basic site if the images are professional and logos have been well designed.
 Spend time on your website content ensuring it reflects your values and personality will attract clients that are in line with the service you offer.

 You can build a website for free or pay thousands.
 How much you spend is a personal decision and depends on how much you would like to earn from your website – if your referrals will be generated from other avenues there is not much point in investing too much if you plan to earn the majority of your wage from your website more investment will ensure a better return but an important point to remember is that it’s not just how it looks it’s how it’s maintained going forward and the SEO needs to be good – SEO stands for ‘Search Engine Optimisation’ which is how easily your website can be found on Google.
 There is no point having an amazing site if no-one can find it.

 There are cheap options for building your own website yourself like Wix, WordPress or Squarespace.
 Alternatively, there are dedicated services for therapists like Pocketsite.co.uk or you can go to an independent web designer.
 Its lot’s to think about but your own website is your own platform and nurtured well will serve you well.